Don’t Skip the Flu Shot: Soothe Your Child with These Distraction Techniques

 As a parent, it’s tough to see our children twist and turn and cry and scream when it’s time for them to get their vaccines.
 All we want to do is soothe them and keep them healthy year-round, and we never like seeing them in pain.

-With the FluMist not being offered by many physicians this year due to ineffectiveness, you may be apprehensive about getting your child – or even yourself – a flu shot.
+You may be apprehensive about getting your child – or even yourself – a flu shot.
 But as a mom and physician, I have two pieces of advice:

 Definitely still get yourself and your family vaccinated.
 Everyone six months and older should get them unless there is a medical reason not to.
 Vaccines are the most effective way to protect against influenza and other diseases.